 Arizona State University’ Global Institute of Sustainability and the Security and Sustainability Forum in the second of a three part series on “Restoring the Carbon Budget” addressed the NETS technologies and the status of the research to develop and commercialize them.

 In this recording of a conversation with Klaus Lackner, Director of the Center for Negative Carbon Emissions at Arizona State University, discussed the topic of carbon accounting.
 Klaus has a talent for making complex science topics understandable.
 Want to understand more about the importance of a carbon accounting system to restoring the carbon balance?
 Listen in to the interview.

-Restoring the Carbon Balance- Session 3: Policies and Financing
+Restoring the Carbon Balance - Webinar 3: Policies and Financing

 May 11, 2017

 12:00 p.m. - 1:30 p.m.
 EST